afzalsayed96/expo/docs/pages/bare/existing-apps.md

 ## That's it!

 You're ready to go.
-You may also want to install expo-updates in your app to add support for over-the-air-updates.
-If so, follow the [installing expo-updates guide](../bare/installing-updates.md) guide once you have installed react-native-unimodules.
+You may also want to install the `expo-updates` library in your app to add support for updates.
+If so, follow the [installing `expo-updates` guide](../bare/installing-updates.md) guide once you have installed react-native-unimodules.